 Let’s just say I went to October, in October we have 57 days to go.
 Right here, if I sold 5 contracts at a $1.48 apiece, I could make an extra $740 as you can see right there at expiration.

 They need to expire for you to make that full amount.
-If the stock goes down, of course what you can do is cash out these and collect the $740, because the white line here is the current line of time value, and the green line is at expiration.
-So of course you could get out of these early, and if you got out of this early, and it was at 128 you’d be at a loss of about $845 or so.
+If the stock goes down, of course, what you can do is cash out these and collect the $740, because the white line here is the current line of time value, and the green line is at expiration.
+So, of course, you could get out of these early, and if you got out of this early, and it was at 128 you’d be at a loss of about $845 or so.

-You could do that, but you could see that this would allow you to make an extra $740 on 5 contracts.
+You could do that, but you could see that this would allow you to make an extra $740 on five contracts.
 If I only did 2, it would only be about $296, but that’s an extra $300 within a couple of months, with just owning the stock and just selling this premium.

 If the stock stood still and did nothing, you would get nothing.
 By selling these premiums; it allows you to make more money.